Arif Agha Mosque, Iraq: Architecture and description

-Modern period
+Present day

 The current building receives no attention from the general Iraqi population, who adhere to the Ahl al-Bayt traditions and the Hanafi school of thought more.
 As well as the mausoleum being located in an obscure part of the neglected Haydar-Khana locality.

 The mausoleum had entered a rather dilapidated and unfurnished state over time, with the only visits being pilgrims who had come to perform ziarat to the graves of the holy saints in Baghdad.
 In 2021, al-Jazeera reported that the mausoleum received less visits than usual due to the COVID-19 pandemic.
 Additionally, al-Jazeera stated that the last renovation of the mausoleum was in 2010 with the locals refusing to restore it due to the Hanbali school's prohibition on domed mausoleums.
+In late December 2025, however, the Sunni Endowment Office, approved funding to restore the mausoleum due to its importance.